mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 .. note::

    The message will **ALWAYS** take some time between being published and being received by the subscriber.
-The speed in which that will happen will depend no only on this Node's :code:`rclpy.spin()`, but also on the :code:`rclpy.spin()` of the publisher node and the communication channel.
+The speed in which that will happen will depend not only on this Node's :code:`rclpy.spin()`, but also on the :code:`rclpy.spin()` of the publisher node and the communication channel.

 Update the :file:`setup.py`
 ---------------------------